karaz159/bass_bot/README.md

 * ~~docker instructions~~
 * ~~docker autogenerate ssl cert if not provided~~

-# V2 Update
+# Changelog
-* Brings two switches, /random and /transform
+1. Brings two switches, /random and /transform
+1. There's no need to generate ssl certs for server,
+   container will do it automatically if you don't pass him certs
+1. You can now boost your youtube videos!